jdeisenberg/icljs/_sources/pure_impure.rst

 This is not a pure function; the result is not going to be the same every tme you make the call; in fact, it will almost *never* be the same, as it depends on the user’s input.
-Other examples of impure functions are functions that generate random numbers or get the current time of day.
-You *never* want them to return the same value for the same input!
+Other examples of impure functions are functions that generate random numbers or get the current day and time.
+You certainly do not want these to return the same value every time you call them!

 Similarly, output is not pure, in the sense that there is no real “return value” from the ``(println ...)`` function that was used in the :doc:`explanation of symbols </symbols>`.
 Unlike ``(average)``, it doesn’t give back a value you can